vfulco/mongo-backup-s3/README.md

 ### MongoDB

 * See : http://www.mongodb.org/
-* Add mongo to your PATH
+* Add MongoDB to your PATH

 ## Configuration